cake-tech/autoforward-autoconvert/README.md

 1. Create/transfer a Monero wallet file
 2. Run Monero Wallet RPC on the server
 3. Set up a cron job to autoforward every X minutes
-4. Set up a cron job to autoconvert every X minutes
+4. Set up a cron job to autoconvert every X minutes (or use BTC Transmuter)

 ## Prerequisities

 ### Spare server; can be super low spec

 Basically any VPS will do.
 Do yourself a favor and use an SSD though.
-If you are using this for a critical production deployment, consider 2+ CPUs for faster scanning.
+If you are using this for a critical production deployment, consider 2+ CPU cores for faster scanning.

 ### Installed python3